 Parallel development using projects

-In a project of any size, different people may need to work on the same items.
 Dimensions CM provides features that enable developers to work in parallel on the same items without conflict, and to resolve and consolidate changes.

 Note: Unlike projects, streams do not contain parallel versions of the same items in the repository, and conflicts are resolved in the work area.

-The preceding figure demonstrates the following points:
+The diagram demonstrates the following points:

 You can associate a list of valid version branch names with a single project, so that users can check out individual items to a named branch.